Optimal allocation patterns and optimal seed mass of a perennial plant: Introduction

-In contrast to annual plants, to the modeling of optimal phenology of perennials less attention was devoted.
-Usually behavior of perennials is modeled in the following way \cite{Sch83}, \cite{IwC89}, \cite{PuK90}: the life-time of a perennial plant is divided into discrete seasons, which environmental conditions are favorable to the photosynthesis.
-The model of a plant in every season is continuous and is treated with the methods used in annual plant models.
-To model the behavior of a plant between seasons (when the weather is unfavorable) some simple transition rules are used that show which parts of compartments are saved during the season and which are not.

-The solution of such problems is divided into two parts: firstly the model on one season is solved using Pontryagin's Maximum Principle (see, e.g. \cite{ATF87}) and then one seeks a solution of the whole model using dynamic programming method.
+In contrast to annual plants, less attention has been devoted to the modelling of perennials' optimal phenology.
+Usually, the behaviour of a perennial plant is modelled in the following way: its lifetime is divided into discrete seasons during which environmental conditions are favourable for photosynthesis.
+The model of a plant within every season is continuous and is treated with the methods used in annual plant models \cite{Sch1983}, \cite{IwC1989}, \cite{PuK1990}.
+To model the behaviour of a plant between seasons (when the weather is unfavourable), some simple transition rules are used that show which parts of compartments are saved during the season and which are not.
+The solution to such problems is divided into two parts: first, the model on one season is solved using Pontryagin's Maximum Principle (see e.g. \cite{ATF87}), and then a solution to the whole model is sought by applying the dynamic programming method.

-Although these models provide quite interesting qualitative results of behavior of perennial plants, they have an important disadvantage: a subtle qualitative behavior of a plant within the season contrasts to the simple jump from the end of one season to the beginning of the next one.

-In this paper we are going to propose a continuous-time model of a perennial plant.
-This allows us to describe more precisely the dynamics of a plant during seasons with unfavorable for photosynthesis environmental conditions and to avoid the introduction of additional parameters for description of jumps between seasons.
+Although these models provide quite interesting qualitative results regarding the behaviour of perennial plants, they have an important disadvantage, namely that the subtle qualitative behaviour of a plant during a season contrasts with the simple jump from the end of one season to the beginning of the next one.
+In this paper we propose a perennial plant continuous-time model, which allows us to describe more precisely the dynamics of a plant during seasons with unfavourable environmental conditions for photosynthesis, and to avoid the introduction of additional parameters for describing jumps between seasons.

+With the help of Pontryagin's Maximum Principle we derive a general scheme of perennial plant development, which contains models for annual as well as monocarpic plants as special cases.
+We also prove that monocarpy is always optimal if there are no losses of storage parts and there is no mortality before the end of life.

-In particular one of predictions of the model is that the plant begins to generate the vegetative tissues not at the time, when the environment conditions are favorable for photosynthesis, but some time before, so as to come into the suitable period with developed vegetative tissues.
+With the help of numerical examples we show that many developmental patterns from previous papers can be derived by using our model.
+In particular, one can use it to study annual plants with multiple reproduction periods \cite{KiR1982}; perennial plants which grow to a certain size for a number of periods, and in the following periods they firstly regrow to this size and then produce reproductive tissues \cite{IwC1989}; the evergreen polycarpic plants as well as monocarps.
+Moreover, our model is much better suited for the study of transitions from favourable to unfavourable climate conditions, and one of its predictions is that plants begin to generate vegetative tissues not at a time when environmental conditions are favourable for photosynthesis, but slightly earlier in order to enter into the suitable period with developed vegetative tissues.